duanebester/i2c-bus/README.md

 - addr - I2C device address
 - length - an integer specifying the number of bytes to read
 - buffer - the [Buffer](https://nodejs.org/dist/latest/docs/api/buffer.html)
-instance that the data will be written to (must conatin at least length bytes)
+instance that the data will be written to (must contain at least length bytes)
 - cb - completion callback

 Asynchronous plain I2C read.
 The callback gets three argument (err, bytesRead, buffer).